peasead/elastic-container/README.md

 ## Questions

+1. But...why?
+To test data feeds, ingest pipelines, detection rules, Fleet configs...w/e.
+Something I could blow away fast but had the bare necessities.

 1. Why don't you use Docker Compose?
 Old habbits.

-2. This is horrible, why can't you write better scripts?
+1. This is horrible, why can't you write better scripts?
 Function over beauty.

-3. I suppose I can use this, can I change the creds or stack version?
+1. I suppose I can use this, can I change the creds or stack version?
 Of course.

-4. Why did you use a mounted Kibana config but Elasticsearch environment variables?
+1. Why did you use a mounted Kibana config but Elasticsearch environment variables?
 I tried with Kibana variables, but they all didn't seem to work right and the config worked.